top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-Day 1: The tour starts this evening with arrivals into Dibrugarh Airport (DIB).
+Day 1: The tour starts this evening with arrivals into Guwahati Airport (GAU).
 There are multiple daily flights from New Delhi, Mumbai, or Kolkata.
+Night in Guwahati.

-Day 2-3: We will have two full days to explore the preserved lowland forest in the Digboi Oilfields and adjacent Dehing Patkai National Park, which offer excellent birding at this time of year.
+Day 7-8: We will have two full days to explore the preserved lowland forest in the Digboi Oilfields and adjacent Dehing Patkai National Park, which offer excellent birding at this time of year.
 There are several special species best seen in this area, from near-endemics like Collared Treepie, Rufous-necked Laughingthrush, and the rare Chestnut-backed Laughingthrush, to the threatened White-winged Duck, Pale-capped Pigeon, and Austen’s Brown Hornbill.
-We have an excellent chance to find all of these, along with the likes of the newly-split Grey-lored Broadbill, Red-headed Trogon, Pale-headed Woodpecker, Blue-naped Pitta, Pale-chinned Blue Flycatcher, Sultan Tit, Yellow-vented Warbler, White-hooded Babbler, and maybe Grey-Peacock Pheasant or White-cheeked Partridge.
-Nights near Dehing Patkai National Park.
+We have an excellent chance to find all of these, along with the likes of the newly-split Grey-lored Broadbill, Red-headed Trogon, Pale-chinned Flycatcher, Sultan Tit, and Yellow-vented Warbler.
+We will specifically target White-cheeked Partridge, and several quite tame Grey Peacock-Pheasant have recently become staked out.
+Nights in Tinsukia.

-Day 9-10-11: The main reason to visit Mishmi in winter is to target the rarely-observed Sclater’s Monal, which can be seen regularly in the early mornings around the pass at this time of year, often at close range!
-We will have four dawn sessions to attempt a sighting, which is also necessary to allow for the road to be cleared if there is a dumping of snow when we arrive.
+Day 10-11-12: The main reason to visit Mishmi in winter is to target the rarely-observed Sclater’s Monal, which can be seen regularly in the early mornings around the pass at this time of year, often at close range!
+We will have three dawn sessions to attempt a sighting.
 Unlike our week in the lowlands, it will be cold up at the pass, but well worthwhile!
 The monal is only likely in the early hours, so the rest of our time will be spent at lower elevations birding along the lovely forest-clad roadside.
-In particular, we will be searching for Mishmi and Bar-winged Wren-babblers, Cachar Wedge-billed Babbler, Black-headed Shrike-babbler, Blyth’s Tragopan, Green and Purple Cochoas, Manipur Fulvetta, Ward’s Trogon, and Beautiful Nuthatch, among many more widespread species of the Himalaya.
+In particular, we will be searching for Mishmi Wren-Babbler and Cachar Wedge-billed Babbler, Manipur Fulvetta, Gould's Shortwing, and Beautiful Nuthatch, amongst many more widespread species of the Himalaya.
 Nights in Roing.

-Day 12: After one last chance for Sclater’s Monal, we will return to Dibrugarh, where the tour ends with transfers to the airport for evening flights.
+Day 17: After one final morning of birding, we will head to Dibrugarh where the tour ends with transfers to the airport for afternoon flights.

 bottom of page